oliverandcode/oliverandcode.github.io/_posts/2018-08-05-todays-update.md

 * added title to blog page
 * fixed blog post title list formatting! it's actual words now
 * made title, date, and author display on each post page! added post.html in _layouts and changed _config defaults for posts from "default" to "post"
+* designed a logo! uploaded said logo! got logo to display in header!
+* designed a favicon! uploaded said favicon! did not get favicon to display... :(

 ### TODO:
 - [x] fix blog post title list formatting (branch: blog)